SoniyaMG/Cross-Language-Clone-Detection-Threat-to-Validity/README.md

-# Research Experiment to address the threat to validity
+# Research Experiment to Address the Threat to Validity
 This research experiment is a part of Mining Software Repository course where this project follows the reproduction project of [cross language clone detection model][1] and tries to address the threat of cross language clone detection model.